-- 4. Place-based watershed education that applies to multiple age demographics. - Develop and modify existing water curriculum to fit VLAWMO, and visit local schools for presentations. - 5.
-Schools have established and maintained stormwater BMP's while also embracing their educational value.
-Provide leadership assistance in BMP maintenance as well as resources for ongoing upkeep.
+- 4. Provide place-based watershed education that applies to multiple age demographics: - Develop and modify existing water curriculum to fit VLAWMO, and visit local schools for presentations. - 5.
+Assist schools in establishing and maintaining educational stormwater BMP's: - Provide leadership assistance in BMP maintenance as well as resources for ongoing upkeep.